 I know many people who complain about layering systems as fundamentally flawed, due to the fact that you’ll occasionally have to stop to add or remove a layer.
 These are also the same people that enlist my help to struggle with zippers for 20 minutes when needing to add or remove the waterproof liner or closing vented sections.

-Time considerations really only matter in a race as it takes seconds to pull the outer layer out of my Kriega R20, which is incidentally my favourite motorcycle backpack, and then I’m off and away again.
+Time is really only a consideration in a race, as it takes seconds to pull the outer layer out of my Kriega R20, which is incidentally my favourite motorcycle backpack, and then I’m off and away again.
 Adventure riding is about long distances and conservative paces, so the argument that it will take time is a moot point.

 How & Why a Layering System Works